sanjida-ivy/Microsoft-Power-Platform-POWER_BI/Sales_Insight/readme.md

 ---

+## Connect Database with Power BI
+we will plug mysql database with Power BI.

+## Data cleaning and ETL
+In power BI we will do data cleaning and ETL (Extract, transform, load).
+This process is also known as data munging or data wrangling.
+We will do currency normalization, handle invalid values, etc.
 ## Summary
 The queries above provide valuable insights into sales performance, customer activity, and product trends.
 By leveraging MySQL Workbench, the data exploration workflow allows for a clear understanding of: